Sutherland Elementary School

 Parent Volunteers

 Plan to be an active part of your child’s school!
 Volunteers donate many hours; your service and time are greatly needed.
 Please join our team of volunteers.
 The rewards are wonderful!
 Contact the main office at 732-4168 if you are able to give just a little of your time.
-Due to Covid-19, we cannot have volunteers in the school at this time.

 Table of Contents